 You can receive loan payments until your total loan balance reaches your maximum loan amount.
 This includes interest and costs.
 We continue to apply interest to the outstanding balance until you repay the loan in full.

-John is a single pensioner who currently receives $120 service pension per fortnight.
-He can use a HEAS loan to increase his payments to 150% of the maximum single rate of service pension, which is $1,645.05 per fortnight.
-John can receive HEAS loan payments of up to $1,525.05 per fortnight, which is $1,645.05 minus the $120 pension he receives.
+John is a single pensioner who currently receives $120 Service Pension per fortnight.
+John can use a HEAS loan to increase their payments to 150% of the maximum single rate of Service Pension, which is $1,645.05 per fortnight.
+John can receive HEAS loan payments of up to $1,525.05 per fortnight, which is $1,645.05 minus the $120 pension they receive.

 Taking some as a lump sum

 You can request to receive a portion of your fortnightly loan payments as a lump sum.
 This is capped at 50% of your annual maximum pension rate.
 You can receive a maximum of 2 lump sum payments in a 12-month period.
 Any lump sum you receive will reduce the fortnightly loan payments you can receive over the following 12 months.